 Years ago, a friend sent me a strident, Islamophobic harangue from Britain First politician, a neo-Fascist party.
 It led me to a peculiar Institute (where I found John Bolton on the board) that seemed to specialize in Islamphobic rants.
 One on Germany listed endless crimes of migrants (heavy emphasis on the sexual, since that is a special department of the conspiracist).
 I started looking them up online and contacting people and found some that were 5 years old, others that were non-existent, some were poorly reported (a foreigner, no country of origin, had accosted a woman on the train, another woman had falsely reported being harassed, but it turned out to be a hoax, etc …).
 I’m not saying that NO CRIMES were committed.
 But this was pure propaganda… written by a fellow with apparently lots of qualifications.

 That’s the work that needs to be done.

 I’m not saying people are stupid for believing this stuff.
 It’s just that I happen to have a good nose for CTs, having literally studied them and read hundreds of primary sources and secondary sources.
 It began in school with people throwing around “Commie” as an insult, and I wanted to know what a commie was.
 I investigated a political cult years ago, read all their literature and tracked the other organizations they ran, and where their information was landing.
 You can “hear” the conspiracy vocabulary emerging through the language.
 And it’s politically left and right, though these days , the right wing has made CT their main means of self-promotion and attack.
-Reasonable friends of mine have fallen for the stuff, reporters who should know better but who, trawling the internet, slowly caught the bug, are also buying the data.
+Reasonable friends of mine have fallen for the stuff, reporters who should know better but who, trawling the internet, slowly caught the bug, and are buying the data.